-Our waterways support all life in Otago including rare galaxiid fish, the mahika kai we collect, the swimming holes we love, how we earn our living, and the water we drink.
-The health of some Otago waterways is excellent but others need improving.
+Our waterways support all life in Otago from threatened native wildlife, the mahika kai we collect and swimming holes we love, to how we earn our living, and enjoy clean drinking water.
+The health of some Otago waterways is excellent, but others need improving.

-Over the next two years we need your help to develop a new Land and Water Plan so all our waterways can be healthy and safe, from the mountains to the sea (ki uta ki tai).
+Over the next two years we need your help to develop a new Land and Water Plan so all our waterways can be healthy and safe, from the mountains to the sea or ki uta ki tai.

-The Government’s goal is to improve water quality within one generation, and puts this responsibility with regional councils and communities.
+The Government’s goal is to improve water quality within one generation, and puts this responsibility with regional councils, including ORC, and communities.
 The time to start this journey together is now.

 From November 2021 until early 2023, we’ll visit communities to seek your knowledge and views on local waterways.

 To ensure a holistic environmental management approach that takes into account the different environments in the region, Otago has been divided into Freshwater Management Units (FMUs) called Mata-au FMU, Taieri FMU, North Otago FMU, Dunedin Coast FMU and Catlins FMU.
 Due to the size of the Mata-au FMU, it has been split into five sub-units, or “rohe” which means "area" in Te Reo.